mmoreno43/aws_project/README.md

 Touch will create a file within your aws_project called index.html

-We now need to get into the html file we create so we can input code for our website.
+We now need to get into the html file we created so we can add code for our website.

 ```
 vim index.html